-Real estate in Auburn offers several possibilities.
+Homes for sale in Auburn offers several possibilities.
 You may find a cozy two bedroom, one bath home for less than $200k.
 Or, you could find a larger home for less than $700K.
-On average, homes in Auburn are selling at just over $370K, nearly identical to the average median home price statewide.
-There is a mix of single-family homes, town homes, and condos that make up the real estate market.
+On average, homes for sale in Auburn are selling at just over $370K, nearly identical to the average median home price statewide.
+There is a mix of single-family homes, town homes, and condos that make up the Auburn real estate market.
 While inventory (like most of California) remains tight, there seems to be something for everyone in historic Auburn.

 Auburn offers natural beauty, an active social ambiance and a historical richness that can be hard to find in one location.
 Are you searching for homes for sale in Auburn, California?
 Contact one of our real estate agents to explore the possibilities of this beautiful area.

 The data relating to real estate for sale on this web site comes from the Broker Reciprocity Program of the Tahoe Sierra Multiple Listing Service.
 Real estate listings held by brokerage firms other than Network Real Estate are marked with the Broker Reciprocity logo and detailed information about them includes the name of the listing brokers.

 All Information Is Deemed Reliable But Is Not Guaranteed Accurate.